dnlrsr/subarr/README.md

 - [Ytmdl](https://github.com/deepjyoti30/ytmdl) seeimingly inactive?
 Also seems to rely on youtube-dl and be music video specific
 - [Tubarr](https://vc.bridgew.edu/cgi/viewcontent.cgi?article=1691&context=honors_proj) not public - a student's capstone project

 As you can see, there's a few other solutions, but most are based on [yt-dlp](https://github.com/yt-dlp/yt-dlp) for getting playlist information.
-This works fine if you want to index an _entire playlist_ (which a user may, very well, want to do) but it can require a LOT of polling activity (particularly for large channels). _Tube Archivist above even calls out 2-4GB of memory dedicated to its functionality._ **This project is lightweight and can easily run on a raspberry pi or similar.**
+This works fine if you want to index an _entire playlist_ (which a user may, very well, want to do) but it can require a LOT of polling activity (particularly for large channels). _Tube Archivist above even calls out 2-4GB of memory dedicated to its functionality._ **This project is lightweight and can easily run on a raspberry pi or similar.** Additionally, none of the above services can automatically keep your actual subscriptions on YouTube in sync with the app.

 Sonarr is based on RSS feeds - explicitly designed for this purpose of getting new updates from subscription-like sources.
 This is much lighter in processing requirements.
 I've also tried to make this UI as similar as possible to the other *arr apps for familiarity.